xster/flutter-wiki/State-of-Catalina-Support.md

 1. This was on a new Mac Mini, right from the Apple Store
-2. Upgraded OS to Catalina preview, via [https://www.apple.com/macos/catalina-preview/](https://www.apple.com/macos/catalina-preview/)
+1. Upgraded OS to Catalina preview, via [https://www.apple.com/macos/catalina-preview/](https://www.apple.com/macos/catalina-preview/)
-3. Followed the playbook we have for setting up hosts in Flutter’s device lab (hosted on Google premises)
-4. Brew cask install chrome, wasn’t able to execute unsigned application
-5. Used a Googler dev account.
+1. Used a Googler dev account.
-6. On macOS Catalina v10.15 Beta (19A512f), XCode Beta 11.0
+1. On macOS Catalina v10.15 Beta (19A512f), XCode Beta 11.0
-7. On iterm2
+1. On iterm2

 ## Journal

 1. Downloaded stable flutter sdk from flutter.dev, v1.7.8+hotfix.3
 2. OS X prompts if iterm2 should be allowed access to “$HOME/Downloads”(?!)